hiten2/Project/cFS/README.md

 *the current API is rather simple, and has no concept of "opening" a resource; it could be extended easily, but we should make a plan as to what would be the most secure route to go by*

 *I included two command-line tools, in addition to the C API: they are `mkfs.cfs` (for cFS creation) and `cfsapi` (for I/O operations)*
+### directory entries
+*need to have a concrete method of interpretation: should be different for directories and files*

 ## general outline
 I figure we need to meet a few criteria for cFS: